Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 ## The structure of the dashboard

-The post can be divided into several parts:
+The post consists of a few parts:

 - Bar charts for each question, with the ability to compare two samples on them.
 In all charts, the Y-axis is percentages, the absolute values will be shown in the tooltips.
 - A pair of radar charts to look at the quantitative properties of the samples.
-They can also be used to compare two samples.
+They also can be used to compare two samples.
 - A pair of heat maps to look at correlations.
 - My thoughts on the target audience for the game, based on the data.